9 Majestic Waterfalls in Mexico To Visit (+ Map!)

 El Chiflon makes an excellent day trip from nearby San Cristobal de las Casas, and it is a swimming hole and picnic spot for locals and tourists alike.

-For those hoping to get an unforgettable view of the Bridal Veil, ziplining is also available for around $10 USD/person.
+For those hoping to get an unforgettable view of the Bridal Veil, ziplining is also available.

 To this day, El Chiflon ranks as our favorite waterfall in the world, and it is definitely one of the most majestic waterfalls in Mexico: be sure not to miss it if you’re visiting Chiapas!